3.2.4.4. Reaction rate assays in pFI batch format: Catalytic determination of manganese by malachite green spectrophotometry

 3_2_4_4-5.png

 By using 40 second stop flow in flow cell, a series of 40 nM Mn samples were analyzed while holding coils were thermostated at increasing temperatures.
-50 C was selected for the following experiments since there is only a small gain of RR at 60 C and also because use of temperature above 50 C for sea water analysis may cause precipitation.
+50 C was selected for the following experiments.

 As the reaction mixture advances into the flow cell, which integrates absorbance within its volume (50 μL), the spectra (recorded at the end of stop flow period) as well as the slope of RR responses change.
-This is because at 200 μL transport volume, FC is mostly filled by front boundary between DI (carrier) and reacting mixture, comprising reacting mixture of higher ionic strength.
-The resulting refractive index forms a lens that deflects light beam away from detector resulting in high absorbance response within which MG spectrum is buried.
-With increasing transport volumes MG spectrum gradually emerges and it becomes maximized at 500 μL.
-It decreases as the reacting mixture becomes diluted (by carrier) at larger transport volumes.
+This is because at 200 μL transport volume, FC is mostly filled by the front boundary between DI (carrier) and the reacting mixture.
+With increasing transport volumes concentration of oxidized MG gradually increases, reaching a maximum at 550 μL.
+At higher transport volumes, absorbance decreases as the tailing section of the oxidized MG is diluted by the carrier.

-Calibration and sensitivity of RR determination was investigated by using 20 nM Mn standard serially diluted by auto calibration program (3.2.5.2.), 120 sec stop flow period, temperature at 50 C and optimized reagent composition (Appendix) with mixing volumes shown in the flow chart (A).
+Calibration and sensitivity of RR determination was investigated by using 40 nM Mn standard serially diluted by auto calibration program (3.2.5.2.), 60 sec stop flow period, temperature at 60 C and optimized reagent composition (Appendix) with mixing volumes shown in the flow chart (A) and flow protocol.
 Spectra recorded at the end of stop flow period (left) and corresponding calibration runs (right) are shown below (E).

 3_2_4_4-7.png

 When autocalibration run was completed, 0.001M EDTA sample as analyzed to obtain a recording of reagents mixture in absence of Mn (III) that was in this way removed by complexation.
-Thus, the arow shows the difference between reagent baseline and reagent BLANK due to manganese impurities in the reagents.
+Thus, the difference between yellow and orange tracks shows the difference between Mn BLANK due to manganese present in reagents and residual color of MG that does not intensify during the stop flow period.

-The calibration graph (F) generated by software is based on the maximum absorbance value captured within data collection window (WIN) and baseline value (BS) recoded while flow cell was filled with DI water (carrier).
-The calibration in the range of 0 to 15 nM Mn is linear with slope of 0.034 A/nM Mn.
-This yields the method LOD = 0.13 nM Mn, based on difference between reagent baseline (EDTA) and zero absorbance (BS), while difference between BLANK and BS yields reagent based LOD = 0.75 nM Mn, which is due to reagent contamination by manganese, equal to 4.7 nM, found from difference between BLANK and EDTA absorbancies.
+The calibration graph (F) generated by software is based on the maximum absorbance value captured within data collection window (WIN) and BASELINE (BS) in the range 0 to 40 nM Mn is linear with slope of 0.015 A/nM Mn.
+This yields the method LOD=1.8 nM Mn, based on difference between A values of EDTA and BLANK, which is due to 5.3 nM Mn blank in reagents.
+This calculation is based on observation that A value of EDTA remains constant during stop flow period and therefore does not contribute to reaction rate measurement.
+For further confirmation, see (G).

-• LOD must be maintained below 1 nM Mn by reducing BLANK, by careful purification of reagents and DI water
+• LOD must be maintained below 1 nM Mn by reducing manganese BLANK by purification of reagents and DI water,

 • The influence of salinity on reaction rate must be investigated